-A Zen Master Explains Death and the Life-Force to a Child and Outlines the Three Essential Principles of Zen Mind
+A Zen Master Explains Life and Death to a Child and Outlines the Three Essential Principles of Zen Mind

 “Zen practice … requires great faith, great courage, and great questioning.”